Pizza bomber: Scavenger hunt

-Wells' corpse was found with nine pages of handwritten instructions addressed to "Bomb Hostage," directing him to rob the bank.
+Inside Wells' car police found nine pages of handwritten instructions addressed to "Bomb Hostage", directing him to rob the bank.
 The instructions also included a scavenger hunt, listing a series of strictly-timed tasks of collecting keys that would delay detonation and eventually defuse the bomb.
 The pages warned that Wells would be under constant surveillance and any attempts to contact authorities would result in the bomb's detonation.
 "ACT NOW, THINK LATER OR YOU WILL DIE!" was scrawled at the bottom of the instructions.

 Robbery

 Wells was instructed to "quietly" enter the PNC Bank at Summit Towne Center on Peach Street and give the teller an affixed note demanding $250,000, and to use his shotgun to threaten anyone who did not cooperate or attempted to flee.
 Upon entering the bank around 2:30 p.m., Wells slid the note to a teller.
-The note stated the bomb would explode in fifteen minutes and that the full amount must be handed over within that time.
+The note stated the bomb would explode in 15 minutes and that the full amount must be handed over within that time.
 The teller was unable to access the vault that quickly and gave Wells a bag containing $8,702, with which he exited the bank.

 At 2:38, a witness called 9-1-1 from the bank and reported a male leaving the bank with "a bomb or something wrapped around his neck".
 This is the first-known emergency call for the incident.
 According to witnesses at the bank and surveillance footage, after entering the bank, Wells waited in line.
 When he reached the counter, he began sucking a lollipop.
 He appeared confident as he left the bank, swinging his cane gun and the bag of money "like Charlie Chaplin" according to one witness.

 Arrest and death

-Around fifteen minutes after Wells left the bank, he had completed the first task of the treasure hunt.
+Around 15 minutes after Wells left the bank, he had completed the first task of the scavenger hunt.
 He was proceeding with the second task when police saw him standing outside his automobile and promptly arrested him, handcuffed him and left him sitting on the ground in the parking lot.
 Wells said three unnamed black people had placed a bomb around his neck, provided him with the shotgun, and told him they would kill him unless he committed the robbery and completed several other tasks.

 The responding police officers did not attempt to disarm the device, instead focusing on clearing the immediate area of pedestrians and ensuring Wells could not detonate the device.
-The bomb squad was first called at 3:04 p.m., at least thirty minutes after the first 9-1-1 call from the bank and about ten minutes after Wells was arrested.
-At 3:18, three minutes before the bomb squad arrived, the bomb detonated and blasted a fist-sized hole in Wells's chest, killing him in seconds.
+The bomb squad was first called at 3:04 p.m., at least 30 minutes after the first 9-1-1 call from the bank and about 10 minutes after Wells was arrested.
+At 3:18, three minutes before the bomb squad arrived, the bomb detonated and blasted a fist-sized hole in Wells' chest, killing him in seconds.
 Traffic congestion in the area delayed the bomb squad's arrival but personnel from the ATF still considered their response appropriately quick.